Ryan Tannehill Player Prop Bets for NFL Week 9 | Tennessee vs. Los Angeles 11/7/2021

 Matchup vs. Los Angeles

-- In one matchup against the Rams, Tannehill threw for 172 passing yards, 99.5 yards fewer than his over/under in Sunday's game.
+- Tannehill's 172 passing yards in one matchup against the Rams are 98.5 fewer yards than his over/under in Sunday's game.

-- Tannehill threw multiple touchdown passes in that contest against the Rams.
+- Tannehill threw multiple touchdown passes in that matchup against the Rams.

 - Note: Tannehill's stats vs. Rams date back to 2016.